-Rental payments made under an operating lease are recognised in the Income Statement on a straight-line basis over the term of the lease.
+Rental payments made under an operating lease are recognised in the Statement of Comprehensive Income on a straight-line basis over the term of the lease.
 Lease incentives received are an integral part of the net consideration for the use of the property and also recognised on a straight-line basis.